joshivaibhav/Fetch-Rewards-Assessment/README.md

 # Fetch Rewards Back-end Engineering Assessment

+Below is the documentation for setting up, running and testing the flask webserver.

 # Dependencies / Requirements
 In order to run this project, you will need to install Python in your system, specifically Python3.
 Navigate to the Python website [here](https://www.python.org/downloads/) and follow the instructions to install Python3 as per your platform (Windows, MacOS, etc.)